 Note: If you have Office 365, you must use the Scheduler for O365 instead.
 This will give you the best experience when scheduling meetings and has the following advantages:

 - Works on macOS and Outlook Web App

 - When you make changes to a meeting on any device (desktop, web, or mobile) the updates synchronize with StarLeaf

 - An admin can customize the joining text of a meeting invite

 The StarLeaf Scheduler is an add-in that allows Outlook users in an organization to schedule StarLeaf video meetings directly from their Outlook client.
-The scheduled meeting is visible, but not editable, on the StarLeaf Portal.
+The scheduled meeting is visible, but not editable, in the StarLeaf Portal.

-- Download the StarLeaf Scheduler from here .
+- Download the StarLeaf Scheduler here .

 - Run the downloaded file and follow the onscreen instructions.

 There is a new StarLeaf button in the toolbar: